metametadata/carry/docs/user-guide.md

 code is located in `view-model`.

 ## Composite Apps
-A pattern similar to [Elm architecture](https://github.com/evancz/elm-architecture-tutorial/) can be applied to build a Carry app which reuses specs from other apps.
+Because Carry architecture is also based on functions (control, reconcile, view-model, view) which can be nested inside each other, a pattern similar to [Elm architecture](https://github.com/evancz/elm-architecture-tutorial/) can be applied to build composite apps.
+A composite app incorporates instances of other Carry apps, but still has a single model, controller and reconciler.

-Though the idea is quite straightforward, it is a debatable design pattern because of the resulting code complexity.
-So use it with caution.
+Though the idea is quite straightforward, it is a debatable design pattern because of the resulting code complexity, so use it with caution.

 Let's look at [elmish-counter-list](/examples/#counter-list) example.
-In this prject [counter apps](/examples/#counter) can be created and removed dynamically (for a simpler example of a "statically assembled" app please check [subapps](/examples/#subapps) project).
+In this project [counter apps](/examples/#counter) can be created and removed dynamically (for a simpler example of a "statically assembled" app please check [subapps](/examples/#subapps) project).

 **`1. initial-model`**